codio/knowledge/source/instructors/admin/integration/lti-app.rst

     "actual_user_full_name": "Name Family"
     }

 ..
 Note:: The parameters should be set by LMS dynamically based on current user, not statically.
-If they need assistance contact help@codio.com
+If you need assistance contact help@codio.com

 .. important:: Canvas/Moodle/Blackboard do not support this feature.